aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-html/_index.md

 ## **Convert PowerPoint to Responsive HTML**
 Aspose.Slides provides the [ResponsiveHtmlController](https://reference.aspose.com/slides/nodejs-java/aspose.slides/ResponsiveHtmlController) class that allows you to generate responsive HTML files.
-This code shows you how to convert a PowerPoint presentation to responsive HTML in Java:
+This code shows you how to convert a PowerPoint presentation to responsive HTML in JavaScript:

 ```javascript
 // Instantiate a Presentation object that represents a presentation file